mendableai/firecrawl/README.md

 ### Search (Beta)

-Used to search the web, get the most relevant results, scrap each page and return the markdown.
+Used to search the web, get the most relevant results, scrape each page and return the markdown.

 ```bash
 curl -X POST https://api.firecrawl.dev/v0/search \